Diabetic retinopathy is a complication of diabetes that can lead to total blindness without treatment.

 Dilated eye exam

-- Abnormalities in the optic nerve
+- abnormalities in the blood vessels, optic nerve, or retina

-- Changes in eye pressure (glaucoma test)
+- changes in eye pressure or overall vision

-- Growth of new blood vessels
+- new blood vessels

-- Retinal detachment
+- retinal detachment

 Optical coherence tomography (OCT)